rramirezg22/blazor8_template_with_custom_authentication/README.md

-# Blazor v8 template with cusotom authentication
+# Blazor Server v8 template with custom authentication

 This is a fork of this repository: